FAQ: PERM Labor Certification Process – Phase 2

 For example, if a Software Engineer who spends 100% of her time developing software is promoted to Sr. Software Engineer in which she spends 20% of her time managing and 80% of her time developing software, the two positions are “substantially comparable” and her experience as a software engineer cannot be used.

 It depends.
-Lack of certain skills may not be enough to lawfully reject an otherwise qualified U.S. worker.
-The employer needs to explore and evaluate whether the U.S. applicant could perform the job with a reasonable amount of on-the-job training in the lacking skill(s).
+Lack of certain skills may not bridge the gap to lawfully reject an otherwise qualified U.S. worker.
+The employer needs to explore and evaluate whether the U.S. applicant could perform the job with a reasonable amount of on-the-job training to make up for the lacking skill(s).

-What does the Marks Gray Immigration Team do for clients during Phase 2?
+What Does the Marks Gray Immigration Team Do for Clients During Phase 2?

 Among other services, our team will:

-- Identify and recommend recruitment channels;
+- Identify and recommend recruitment channels

-- Communicate, analyze, plan and strategize with recruitment channels on adverting; language, timeline of posting and costs;
+- Communicate, analyze, plan and strategize with recruitment channels on adverting; language, timeline of posting and costs

-- Plan and strategize with the employer on advertising channels and timeline;
+- Plan and strategize with the employer on advertising channels and timeline

-- Place all ads and gather documentary evidence of the process;
+- Place all ads and gather documentary evidence of the process

-- Guide and facilitate employer’s registration with the SWA;
+- Guide and facilitate employer’s registration with the SWA

-- Monitor all recruitment steps and prepare evidence of same;
+- Monitor all recruitment steps and prepare evidence of same

-- Prepare recruitment summary report including recruitment activities, recruitment results, and detailed applicant analysis;
+- Prepare recruitment summary report including recruitment activities, recruitment results, and detailed applicant analysis

-- Create audit file index and prepare content.
+- Create audit file index and prepare content

 To Download a printable version, please click here.

 Throughout the entire process, we are available to guide you and respond to any questions or concerns that arise.
-For more information about your Immigration situation or to learn how the Marks Gray Immigration team led by Giselle Carson may assist you today, please email [email protected]sgray.com.Share
+For more information about your Immigration situation or to learn how the Marks Gray Immigration team led by Giselle Carson may assist you today, please email [email protected].